gavinhughpalmer/gavinhughpalmer/README.md

 ### Hi there 👋
-I am Gavin Palmer, a Salesforce Architect, currently working for a small consultancy in the UK.
+I am Gavin Palmer, a Salesforce Architect.
 A lot of my projects are centred around Salesforce, either applications built on the Salesforce platform or tooling around the platform.

 <p align="center">